1. Plush Bedding

 6. Statement Wall Art

-Go for calming designs like landscapes or abstract patterns to inspire relaxation.
+Elevate the guest room’s style with captivating wall art.
+Choose a large painting, a serene photograph, or a curated gallery wall that reflects your personality or the room’s theme.
+Art adds character and creates a focal point.
+Opt for calming designs, such as landscapes or abstract patterns, to inspire relaxation.
 Ensure the art is hung at eye level for maximum impact.
-Statement wall art can transform a plain room into an inspiring and welcoming space, leaving guests impressed by the thoughtfulness and care put into their environment.
+Statement wall art can transform a plain room into an inspiring and welcoming space, leaving guests impressed by the thoughtfulness and care that have gone into their environment.

 7. Accent Wall